haihala/MOS-6502-disassembler/README.md

 Run any of them with `cargo make <task>`.
 You need to install cargo-make.

+When the server is running, you can find documentation at `/swagger`.
+If you started the server using `cargo make server` or `cargo make watch`, the swagger UI will be at http://127.0.0.1:9999/swagger

 # Python testing tool

 To easier feed files to the web server, I made a simple python testing tool